1210 Actions Subsequent to Examiner’s Answer but Before Board’s Decision [R-11.2013]I.JURISDICTION OF BOARD

 - (5) Appellant fails to take any required action under §§ 41.39(b), 41.50(a)(2), 41.50(b), or 41.50(d), and the Board enters an order of dismissal, or

 - (6) Appellant reopens prosecution pursuant to § 41.40(b) or in response to a new ground of rejection entered in a decision of the Board (see § 41.50(b)(1)).

 - (c) Remand ordered by the Director.
 Prior to the entry of a decision on the appeal by the Board (see § 41.50), the Director may sua sponte order the proceeding remanded to the examiner.

 - (d) Documents filed during Board's jurisdiction.
 Except for petitions authorized by this part, consideration of any information disclosure statement or petition filed while the Board possesses jurisdiction over the proceeding will be held in abeyance until the Board's jurisdiction ends.

-- (b) If, after receipt and review of the proceeding, the Board determines that the file is not complete or is not in compliance with the requirements of this subpart, the Board may relinquish jurisdiction to the examiner or take other appropriate action to permit completion of the file.
+- (e) Administrative remands ordered by the Board.
+If, after receipt and review of the proceeding, the Board determines that the file is not complete or is not in compliance with the requirements of this subpart, the Board may relinquish jurisdiction to the examiner or take other appropriate action to permit completion of the file.

-The application file and jurisdiction of the application are normally transferred from the Technology Centers to the Board at one of the following times:
+Jurisdiction over the application passes from the Technology Centers to the Board at the time specified in 37 CFR 41.35(b).

-To avoid the rendering of decisions by the Board in applications which > appellants < have ** > decided to abandon or to refile < as continuations, appellants should promptly inform the * > Chief Clerk < of the Board in writing as soon as they have positively decided to refile or to abandon an application containing an appeal awaiting a decision.
+To avoid the rendering of decisions by the Board in applications which appellants have decided to abandon or to refile as continuations, appellants should promptly inform the Clerk of the Board in writing as soon as they have positively decided to refile or to abandon an application containing an appeal awaiting a decision.
 Failure to exercise appropriate diligence in this matter may result in the Board’s refusing an otherwise proper request to vacate its decision.